carlodev/SegregatedVMSSolver.jl/paper/paper.md

 ## Parallelization
 In this section is possible to appreciate the weak and strong scalability of the implementation of the code.
-The benchmark case is the 2D taylor Green, the time reported here are intended for each time-step.
+The benchmark case is the 2D Taylor-Green, the time reported here is intended for each time-step.
 The order of the elements for this simulation is always 2, and the CFL constant at 0.32

 |           | Preconditioner   | Linear Solver   |
 |-----------|------------------|-----------------|
 | Velocity  | `gamg`           |       `gmres`   |
 | Pressure  | `gamg`           |          `cg`   |

-For parallelization is used `MPI`, and to solve the sparse and distribute numerical systems we use `PETSc`
+`MPI` is used for parallelization, and to solve the sparse and distribute numerical systems we use `PETSc`.

 ### Strong Scalability
 Strong scalability evaluates how efficiently a parallel code reduces execution time when the problem size remains fixed, but the number of processing units increases.
 There is a total of `400` elements on each side, leading to `160K` elements and `1.92M` dofs in total.